mike1krueger/5200FarmRentalMirror/README.md

 # Project Title

-Static Page used when renting house
+Website used when looking for renters for log cabin house

 ## Getting Started